Diane Zamora: Incarceration

 Zamora was transferred from a jail in Fort Worth, Texas to the Texas Department of Criminal Justice.
 She was initially held in a state prison diagnostic unit in Gatesville, Texas in February 1998, then held at the Murray Unit, also in Gatesville.
 At one point she was held in protective custody at Mountain View Unit in Gatesville, but she was later moved to the general prison population in the William P. Hobby Unit near Marlin.
 As of 2022 she is back in protective custody in the Lane Murray Unit.
 Zamora, opposed to her placement, filed a civil rights complaint with the 5th U.S. Circuit Court of Appeals, but the complaint was dismissed.

 Graham was held at the Ellis Unit near Huntsville after the trial.
 In 2016 he was held at the Darrington Unit near Rosharon.
 As of 2018 he is held at the Allred Unit in Wichita Falls.
 He is currently enrolled at the Southwest Baptist Theological Seminary's inmate seminary in order to become a pastor behind bars.
 In 2008, Graham said that his confession to the police was correct and expressed remorse for killing Jones.
 He also said that if he had it to do over again he would have pleaded guilty to murder.

 Marriage

 Zamora got to know Steven Mora, a fellow Texas inmate, through the mail.
 He had committed auto theft and burglary and was in prison for threatening someone related to one of his cases.
 Although they never met in person, the two decided to get married and petitioned Bexar County for a marriage license in 2003.
 A wedding ceremony was performed on June 17, 2003.
 Zamora's mother and a male friend stood in for the imprisoned couple in the county's first proxy marriage, which was performed by a judge in San Antonio.
-They were divorced on or around 2008.
+They were divorced in or around 2008.